Luis Maza

-Luis Alberto Maza Mayorca (born June 22, 1980 in Cumaná, Venezuela) is a Venezuelan former professional baseball infielder.
-He played for the Los Angeles Dodgers of the Major League Baseball (MLB) in 2008.
+Luis Alberto Maza Mayorca (born June 22, 1980) is a Venezuelan former professional baseball infielder, currently the first base coach of the Pericos de Puebla of the Mexican League.
+He played in Major League Baseball (MLB) for the Los Angeles Dodgers in 2008.
 Listed at 5'9", 180 lb., he bats and throws right-handed.
 Primarily a second baseman, Maza is a versatile player who can play at shortstop, third base, and left field.